 - Hand washing or sanitizing before and after skiing

 - RMJRSC coaches will have access to their own group’s hand sanitizer bottle

 - Reasonable efforts will be made to maintain distance between participants while on the ski trails and to avoid crowding with other skiers

 - Coaching Zone

 The Coaching zone is the immediate vicinity around the area where athletes and coaches congregate.
-This terminology will be used on the website and when communicating in person with RMJR parents in order to educate proper AHS expectations and regulations.
+This terminology will be used on the website and when communicating in person with RMJRSC parents in order to educate proper AHS expectations and regulations.